 MAINTENANCE OF ACADEMIC STUDY FOR GRADUATE STUDENTS

 Students must have a graduate quality point average of 3.0 or better in order to graduate.
-Accordingly, those whose graduate academic record falls below 3.0 will be placed on academic probation and must raise the quality point average to 3.00 within one semester, in order to return to full academic status.
+Accordingly, those whose graduate academic record falls below 3.0 will be placed on academic probation and must raise the quality point average to 3.00 within two semesters, in order to return to full academic status.
 Students whose graduate academic record includes two or more C's not balanced by A's or includes any failures in coursework may be dropped from the program.

 GRADUATION CRITERIA – GRADUATE PROGRAMS